-So, here are 3 different methods to set up a VPN on a Mac in 2020.
+So, here are the 3 best (and easiest) methods to install a VPN on a Mac in 2020:

-- Method #2: Set up a VPN on a Mac Manually
+- Method #2: Set up a VPN on Mac Manually

-- Method #3: Use a Third-Party macOS VPN App (Tunnelblick)
+- Method #3: Set Up a VPN on Mac Using a Third-Party VPN App (Tunnelblick)

-- First, you need to visit ExpressVPN’s website, where you need to log in to your account.
-To do this, click on “My Account,” fill out the required information, and you’ll access your user account dashboard.
+- First, visit ExpressVPN's website, where you can log-in to your account.
+To do this, click on "My Account," fill out the required information, and you'll access your user account dashboard.

-- ExpressVPN should recognize your operating system automatically.
-So, you can click on the “Download for Mac” button.
-After a few seconds, ExpressVPN’s installation file will download to your computer.
-A new Web page will also open in your Internet browser, so make sure to keep it handy (we’ll need it soon enough).
+- ExpressVPN will recognize your operating system.
+So, click on the "Download for Mac" button.
+After a few seconds, ExpressVPN's installation file will download to your computer.
+A new Web page will also open in your Web browser, so make sure to keep it handy (we'll need it soon enough).